glamorous/jQuery-Utilities/README.markdown

     // myArray is now [1,3,4,2]

+## How to use the isset function (works only for global variables and jQuery objects) ##

+	var $divs = jQuery('div');

+	isset($divs) 			// true if there are div's in the page, false if there are not div's in the page isset($divs, false)		// true even if there are no divs isset($divs)			// false when $divs is not defined like above isset('myvariable')		// true if the variable is defined, false if not

 ## Issues/Bugs ##

 If you find one, please inform us with the issue tracker on [github](http://github.com/glamorous/jQuery-Utilities/issues).

 ## Changelog ##

+**0.2.0 - 05/09/2011**

+- [feature] Added an isset function to test if a global variable or jQuery object exists

 **0.1.3 - 18/05/2010**